dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/json_file_structure_overview.md

 ## dadi Parameter File Structure
 The dadi-specific parameters for making SFS and/or 2D demography models are contained in a JSON file.
 The basic structure is as follows:

 All JSON data is placed within curly brackets {} and is formatted in key:value pairs.
-The Values can be user-edited, but the Keys should NEVER be changed by the user.
+The values can be user-edited, but the keys should **NEVER** be changed by the user.

 ## Basic Formatting
 - All text string values must be placed in double quotes.